 The University will consider a serious student-initiated petition for leave of absence from studies in any degree program.
 Students who cannot actively pursue their degree studies for more than two consecutive semesters (including summer sessions) are well advised to seek a department approved leave of absence.
 Without any documented and approved leave of absence recorded, students will be held strictly accountable to the seven-year time limit for degree completion.

-No leave of absence will be granted without the prior approval of the department Chairperson/Program Director, Administrator, and the appropriate Dean.
+No leave of absence will be granted without the prior approval of the appropriate dean.
 The maximum additional time permitted through any combination of leaves of absence within one degree is two calendar years.
 Leave of absence petitions must generally be filed with the department/program at least two months prior to the semester they are proposed to take effect.

-A matriculating student who desires to withdraw from Marywood must notify the appropriate department Chairperson, Administrator, or Dean in writing.
+A matriculating student who desires to withdraw from Marywood must notify the Registrar’s Office and appropriate dean in writing.
 If enrolled in classes, ordinary procedures for withdrawing from courses and the University's published time line apply.
 Absence from class does not constitute notice of withdrawal from a course.
 A student who discontinues attendance at classes without withdrawing officially will receive "F*" in all courses concerned.

 A former matriculating student who wishes to return after having been withdrawn must reapply for admission.
 The catalog which is current at the time of readmission will apply.
-If the student's bid for reactivation is successful, previously earned academic credits will be evaluated in light of their age and applicability to the current curriculum by the appropriate Chairperson or Administrator.
+If the student's bid for readmission is successful, previously earned academic credits will be evaluated in light of their age and applicability to the current curriculum by the appropriate chairperson or administrator.